-Management Essentials for Doctors
+Management Essentials for Doctors 1st ed

 Management Essentials for Doctors is a practical guide designed to equip medical professionals with the managerial knowledge and leadership skills required in today’s complex healthcare environment.
 While medical education traditionally focuses on clinical expertise, modern healthcare systems demand that doctors also understand administration, finance, communication, quality control, and organizational behavior.
 This book bridges that gap by presenting core management principles tailored specifically for healthcare practitioners.